roboxue/niffler/README.md

 By using Niffler, you can easily utilize what data flow programming provides, plus additional operation benefits --

 #### Self Optimize
 Thanks to the nature of Data flow programming, your program can execute itself in the best possible way.
-Excerpts from wiki are pretty good summary already:
+Excerpts from [wikipedia](https://en.wikipedia.org/wiki/Dataflow_programming) are pretty good summary already:
 - Parallelism
 > A dataflow program is more like a series of workers on an assembly line, each doing a specific task whenever materials are available ...
   Dataflow languages are inherently parallel and can work well in large, decentralized systems